asalamon74/pktriggercord/pentax_scsi_protocol.md

 To control the Pentax camera, the camera has to be set to Mass Storage (MSC) mode, rather than PTP mode.

+There are 2 kind of commands referenced in this document, one is the low level `SCSI command`, another is the higher level `Command`, which is consist of several low level `SCSI commands`.

+### 1.1 SCSI Command

-Vendor specific SCSI command is used to communicate with Pentax camera.
+Pentax camera is controlled via SCSI Pass-through interface of USB Mass Storage.
+Vendor specific `SCSI command` is used to communicate with Pentax camera.

-Command contains `8` bytes in following format:
+`SCSI command` contains `8` bytes in the following format:
 ```Javascript
 [F0 TT X2 X3 X4 X5 X6 X7]
 ```

-The leading byte is the SCSI opcode, and always be `0xF0`.
+ * The leading byte is the SCSI opcode, and always be `0xF0`, which means Vendor Specific.

- * `TT` is the type of this SCSI command, can be following values:
+ * `TT` is the type of this `SCSI command`, can be following values:

 ```Javascript
 0x24:   Send Command